NomicFoundation/hardhat/v-next/hardhat/templates/mocha-ethers/README.md

 > **WARNING**: This example project uses Hardhat 3, which is still in development.
 Hardhat 3 is not yet intended for production use.

-Welcome to the Hardhat 3 alpha testing effort!
+Welcome to the Hardhat 3 alpha version!
 This project showcases some of the changes and new features coming in Hardhat 3.

 To learn more about the Hardhat 3 alpha, please visit the [Hardhat 3 alpha: Docs Hub](https://www.notion.so/nomicfoundation/Hardhat-3-alpha-Docs-Hub-131578cdeaf580e89e8dca57b0d036c3).